Self-Care Strategies for Carers: Prioritising Your Well-Being

 CARERS & SUPPORT FOR CAREGIVERS

 Caring for someone with mental health challenges can be deeply fulfilling, but it often comes with its own set of stresses.
 In the midst of supporting someone else, we can easily lose sight of our own needs.
-Prioritising self-care is essential—not only for our well-being but for providing the best support possible to those in our care.
+Prioritising self-care is not indulgent — it’s survival.
+At Safe Spaces Therapy Online, we understand that supporting someone else starts with supporting yourself.

 Key Points